elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are several different types of default actions in the browser.
-For instance, a click on a link initiates a navigation to the specified URL.
-Another default action is the highlighting of text when pressing a mouse button as we glide over the text.
-As developers we have control over many of these actions.
+  <div><strong>Interview Response:</strong> TThere are several different default actions in the browser.
+For instance, a click on a link initiates the navigation to the specified URL.
+Another default action is highlighting text when pressing a mouse button as we glide over the text.
+As developers, we have control over many of these actions.
     </div>
   </div>
 </details>

 ---

-### Is there a built-in function or method used to prevent browser actions?
+### Is there a built-in function or method to prevent browser actions?

 <details>
   <summary><strong>View Answer:</strong></summary>